MantisVision/webUtils/docs/ryskurlryskstream.md

 ### 3.0.0
 - Source codes were migrated to Typescript.
 The build of the library still produces javascript files for backwards compatibility, but ``*.d.ts`` files with type declarations are included in ``dist/src`` folder for typechecking.
 - *BREAKING CHANGE*: Method ``RYSKUrl.run`` was renamed to ``RYSKUrl.init`` to avoid the conflict with the same named method from ``@mantisvision/ryskthreejs`` and other libraries which provide classes that inherit from the ``RYSKUrl`` class.

+#### 3.0.1
+- *POTENTIAL BREAKING CHANGE* buffered event of RYSKUrl is fired not when the underlying HTMLVideo element triggers "playing" event, but when it triggers "canplay".
+This is because the "playing" event gets triggered every time a user plays a paused video, even if no buffering occured prior to that.

+#### 3.0.2
+- When ``RYSKUrl.pause`` method is called, the download of RYSK data isn't stopped as before.
+This is to prevent the situation when the first buffering hasn't occured yet and the video gets stopped which actually prevents the first buffering from finishing.

 ## Release notes RYSKStream